-Further, you can add a VPN to your StartMeStick by choosing a VPN provider that offers a Chromium extension.
+Further, you can add a VPN to your StartMeStick by choosing a VPN provider that offers a Chrome extension.
 We’ve arranged a discount for StartMeStick/FixMeStick customers with NordVPN.

-If you install the NordVPN extension in Chrome on your regular host operating system, the extension will be there in Chromium when you run the StartMeStick if you sign in to Chromium to sync.
+If you install the NordVPN extension in Chrome on your regular host operating system, the extension will be there in Chrome when you run the StartMeStick if you sign in to Chrome to sync.

-If you prefer not to login and sync Chromium, you can manually add the VPN extension to Chromium each time.
+If you prefer not to login and sync Chrome, you can manually add the VPN extension to Chrome each time.
 You have to do it each time because when you shut down the StartMeStick nothing from that session is saved to your computer or to the StartMeStick.
 That’s what we mean by the StartMeStick goes back to brand new after each use.